-Over ten years to December 2015, forestry has delivered an annualised return of 18.4%.
+Over ten years to December 2016, UK forestry has delivered an annualised return of 17.4%.

 Added to this, after two years it can become IHT free plus any growth or income from the trees are tax free.
 It is little surprise forestry is increasingly attracting investment from individual investors, family offices, pension funds – even the Church of England.

 Past performance is not a guide to the future.

 How do forestry investments work?